 Just the fact that you’re reading this online means you’re connected to a cyber network of some sort.
 And simply by being online, you’re likely at some risk of a cyberattack.

-According to the Federal Communications Commission (FCC), digital information, such as your customers’ personal and payment information, is being reported as stolen more commonly than physical property theft.
+In fact, digital information, such as your customers’ personal and payment information, is stolen more commonly than physical property theft.

 That’s why it’s more important than ever to protect your business with cyber insurance.